- Deals by Store

 Monolaurin is “generally recognized as safe” by the FDA, and god knows, KY Jelly is widely applied to mucosal surfaces.
 Yet, anyone could suffer reactions on using this gel if they were allergic to any of the ingredients in either.
 While I am disclosing the formulation of the gel I have personally used and that has been tested in human volunteers in a small study, I do not recommend this be used before consulting an appropriately licensed professional, such as your doctor – please proceed after talking to them, if you wish to try this.

 I want to emphasize that this can never ever be a substitute for vaccination against COVID.
 In an unprecedented situation like this, it is extremely sensible to have multiple layers of protection.
 Vaccination is the strongest, most robust layer, and should not be skipped.
-Masking is also a strong layer of protection that should not be forgone, but you need to make sure your fabric mask fits CDC guidelines and is good enough, or check if the KN95 mask you are using is legit – lots of fakes out there.
+Masking is also a strong layer of protection that should not be forgone, but you need to make sure your mask fits CDC guidelines and is good enough; also check if the KF94 or N95 mask you are using is legit – lots of fakes out there.
 Then you add something like this as extra insurance.
-Vitamin D in the normal range also matters as an extra layer of protection.
+Vitamin D in the normal range is a simple thing to accomplish and also maybe works as a layer of protection against severe disease.